These Slow Cooker Caramelized Onions are a delicious way to add savory flavor to food, without the hands-on time of the stove-top method.

 While you skip the endless stirring at the stove, you do still want to keep your eye on them and stir occasionally to make sure they're not burning.

-- Unsalted butter: you can use dairy free butter alternative to make this recipe dairy free or vegan.
-Or you can replace with more olive oil.
+- Unsalted butter: You can use your favorite dairy-free butter alternative to make this recipe dairy-free and/or vegan.
+Or you can replace it with more olive oil.

 - Olive oil